johannes-mueller/lumio/README.md

-# A ledstrip flower for the RP-Pico 2040
+# A LEDstrip flower for the RP-Pico 2040

 This is a bad whether afternoon hack during last November that I did to decorate [our Esperanto assembly](https://events.ccc.de/congress/2023/hub/en/assembly/esperanto/)